We use cookies to enhance your experience. Click here if you want to read more.

 Peppol Access Points can also have individual limitations, differing from the official guidelines.
 For example, when large image files containing blueprints, photos, and other graphical content are distributed as an attachment to the e-invoice, the file size can quickly surpass the limit on either the network or the recipient’s Access Point.

-File sizes also increase with attached high resolution PDF invoices (>600 dpi) — which aren’t even allowed in.
+File sizes also increase with attached high-resolution PDF invoices (>600 dpi) — which aren’t even allowed in.
 Peppol.
 More about that in the next segment.

 E-invoicing as an excuse to send PDF invoices